Altinity/clickhouse-backup/ReadMe.md

 GLOBAL OPTIONS:
-   --config FILE, -c FILE  Config FILE name. (default: "/etc/clickhouse-backup/config.yml") --dry-run               [DEPRECATED] Only show what should be uploaded or downloaded but don't actually do it.
-May still perform S3 requests to get bucket listings and other information though (only for file transfer commands)
-   --help, -h              show help
+   --config FILE, -c FILE  Config FILE name. (default: "/etc/clickhouse-backup/config.yml") --help, -h              show help
    --version, -v           print the version
 ```